 Need a helping hand?

-If you are worried that poor sleep could be hindering your immune functions, then we're here to help.
-Keeping a notepad by your bed to help empty your mind of thoughts before retiring for the night is a favourite tip of mine or, if you aren't on any sleep medications, a herbal helper such as Dormeasan Sleep could also be an option.
+If you are worried that poor sleep could be hindering your health, then we're here to help.
+Keeping a notepad by your bed to help empty your mind of thoughts before retiring for the night is a favourite tip of mine or, if you aren't on any sleep medications, a herbal remedy such as Dormeasan Sleep could also be an option.

 Did you know that your mood could also be having an influence on your immune functions?
 Being lonely, for one, makes us less likely to respond well to stress, which can heighten inflammatory processes and impact the immune system.6 In contrast to this, laughter may be decidedly helpful.
-Laughing has been shown in research to have positive, immune-enhancing effects, partly down to the stress-relieving capabilities of having fun and laughing.7,8
+Laughing has been shown in research to have positive, immune-enhancing effects, partly down to the stress-relieving capabilities of having fun and a good laugh – enjoy!7,8